What is the difference between Global Business and BESS?

 BESS is the only university degree in Ireland where students can combine the study of business, economics, political science and sociology.
 It is a uniquely flexible programme offering students 10 different degree options across these four disciplines.

-The BBS on the other hand enables students to focus on business from the start of their degree.
+Global Business on the other hand enables students to focus on business from the start of their degree.
 While economics, political science and sociology can all be studied on the programme, they will be taught through a business-focused lens.
 Innovation and entrepreneurship are the key pillars of this unique programme.

 What are the CAO points?

 CAO points vary each year but can provide a rough guide of the standard you will need to achieve to apply for this course.
 For the first year of the programme, the minimum points were 535 for the academic year 2016/17.
 After a change in the CAO points system, the entry requirements for 2017/18 were 544 points.

 Do I need business subjects to apply?

 There is no requirement to have previously studied business, economics or accounting to study business at Trinity.

 Do I need maths to apply?

 Students are required to achieve a miniumum Leaving Certificate H6/O4, GCSE Grade B, or the international equivalent.
 The quantitative modules can be challenging but not so difficult that you should worry.
 Trinity provides significant support services for students adjusting to studying at third level.
 This includes a Maths Help Room open every week-day to students who require a little extra help to improve their maths skills.
 Students must complete a year-long module entitled Quantitative Skills for Business in their first year.
 In subsequent years, the amount of exposure to maths depends on your choice of modules.